 Ricketts, M., A.T.
 Peacock & J.R.
 Robinson (eds).
-The Regulation Game: How British and West German companies bargain with government (Oxford: Basil Blackwell, 1984).
+The Regulation Game: How British and West German companies bargain with the government (Oxford: Basil Blackwell, 1984).

 Ricketts, M. Lets into Leases: The political economy of rent deregulation centre for policy studies (London: Centre for Policy Studies, Policy Study No. 81, Nov 1986).

 Ricketts, M. The Economics of Business Enterprise: New approaches to the firm (Brighton: Wheatsheaf Books, 1987).

 Ricketts, M (ed.).
 Neo-classical Microeconomics (Schools of Thought in Economics 3, Cheltenham: Edward Elgar, 1988).

 Ricketts, M. & E. Shoesmith.
 British Economic Opinion: A survey of a thousand economists (Research Monograph 45, London: Institute of Economic Affairs, 1990).

 Ricketts, M. & A.T.
 Peacock.
 Government and Industry (A Distance Learning Study Programme, Heriot-Watt Business School MBA Series, Pitman Press, 1991).

 Ricketts, M. & Alex Bowen (eds).
 Stimulating Innovation in Industry (National Economic Development Office Policy Issues Series, London: Cogan Page, 1992).

 Ricketts, M. The Economics of Business Enterprise: An introduction to economic organisation and the theory of the firm (2nd ed., New York: Harvester Wheatsheaf, 1994; 3rd ed., Cheltenham: Edward Elgar, 2002).